 Instead of paying more at the bar for each drink, try picking up a case of liquor instead.
 It's a great way to save money without sacrificing access to locally sourced beverages.
 You should order what the locals order if you're going to splurge on drinks while out.
 Throughout the European countries of Italy, Spain, and France, pick a bottle of the home country's vino Wherever you go in Germany, the Czech Republic, or Belgium, I recommend you sample the local beer.

-Icelandic Brennevin, Polish Vodka, Portuguese Port, and Croatian and Serbian Rakija are all worth trying.
+Rakija in Croatia and Serbia, Brennevin in Iceland, Vodka in Poland, Port in Portugal, and so on.
 It's best to do as the locals do and try the local alcoholic beverages, which will give you a taste of the culture and will likely be less expensive due to the greater demand for them.

 (2) Take walks whenever you can.